ApollosProject/apollos-apps/README.md

 ### ESLint

 We use ESLint in collaboration with Prettier to keep code clean and free of potential errors.
+Our ESLint configuation is dependant on the [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) package.

-ESLint is built in to the project so once you've `yarn` you'll have the linter enabled.
+ESLint is built-in the project so once you've `yarn`, you'll have the linter enabled.
 However, Prettier will need to be downloaded using your preferred code editor.

 #### Install/Configure using Atom